Eyesore123/Deepseek-vscode_extension/README.md

 * Copy the output and paste it in another file so you can save all the answers you want to keep.
 * Check the Ollama website for the new packages every now and then and keep your files updated.
 You can try different packages and use only those that your pc can run without issues.
 * You need a good cpu, seriously!
 A Ryzen 5 3600 has over 70% core utilization with package 14b.
 Even the smallest package currently available, 1.5b, pushes to over 60% utilization.
 * Remember that Deepseek is only a tool.
 It's awesome but it's not perfect; it makes lots of mistakes.
-I think it's still a good option compared to other tools that cost a lot of money.
+I think it's still a good option compared to other LLM tools that cost a lot of money.

 # Why use this extension?

 * The main benefit of using an extension is that you can be sure that nobody is harvesting your data.
 The same is not true when you're using a browser or a mobile phone app.
+This extension uses VS Code to run it, but you don't have to use use VS Code if you don't want to.
+Another good option to run Deepseek privately would be AnythingLLM, which allows the private use of LLMs.

 # Enjoy!